Public Records & Services in Tylersburg

 Frequently Asked Questions

 To register to vote in Tylersburg, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Clarion County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Tylersburg, contact the Clarion County Clerk's office for schedules and ballot information.
+For local county and state elections (Tylersburg is an unincorporated community in Clarion County and does not hold municipal elections), contact the Clarion County Clerk's office for schedules and ballot information.

 Property records for Tylersburg, Pennsylvania are maintained by the Clarion Board of Assessment Appeals's Office and the Clarion Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Clarion County, including parcels in Tylersburg.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Clarion Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Clarion County offices at the county courthouse.
 The Clarion County Treasurer handles property tax payments and tax sale information.